grnet/maas2netbox/README.md

 1. A node object in MaaS must have the same name in NetBox (case insensitive)

-## Limitations
-At the moment, MaaS2Netbox support only Lenovo hardware nodes.

 ## Known Issues
 The following issues have been recorded and they will be fixed in newer versions of MaaS2Netbox: